-Eligible Members Eligible Members Eligible Members Employees are in Plan 1 if their Employees are in Plan 2 if their Employees are in the Hybrid membership date is before July 1, membership date is on or after July 1, Retirement Plan if their membership 2010, and they were vested as of 2010, or their membership date is date is on or after January 1, 2014.
-January 1, 2013. before July 1, 2010, and they were not This includes: vested as of January 1, 2013.
-Town employees • Members in Plan 1 or Plan 2 who Hybrid Opt-In Election Hybrid Opt-In Election elected to opt into the plan during Eligible Plan 2 members were allowed the election window held January 1- to make an irrevocable decision to opt April 30, 2014; the plan's effective VDS non hozondous duty sourced into the Hybrid Retirement Plan date for opt-in members was July 1, VRS non-hazardous duty covered Plan 1 members were allowed to make during a special election window held 2014 January 1 through April 30, 2014. an irrevocable decision to opt into the Non-Eligible Members Hybrid Retirement Plan during a · Non-Engible Members special election window held January 1 through April 30, 2014.
-Some employees are not eligible to participate in the Hybrid Retirement The Hybrid Retirement Plan's The Hybrid Retirement Plan's Plan.
-They include: effective date for eligible Plan 1 effective date for eligible Plan 2 • Town employees who are covered members who opted in was July 1, members who opted in was July 1, by enhanced benefits for hazardous 2014.
-2014. duty employees If eligible deferred members returned If eligible deferred members returned Those employees eligible for an to work during the election window, to work during the election window, optional retirement plan (ORP) must they were also eligible to opt into the they were also eligible to opt into the elect the ORP plan or the Hybrid Hybrid Retirement Plan.
+Eligible Members Eligible Members Eligible Members Employees are in Plan 1 if their Employees are in Plan 2 if their Employees are in the Hybrid membership date is before July 1, Retirement Plan if their membership 2010, and they were vested as of 2010, or their membership date is date is on or after January 1, 2014.
+January 1, 2013. before July 1, 2010, and they were not • vested as of January 1, 2013. • Town employees • Members in Plan 1 or Plan 2 who Hybrid Opt-In Election Hybrid Opt-In Election elected to opt into the plan during Eligible Plan 2 members were allowed the election window held January 1- to make an irrevocable decision to opt April 30, 2014; the plan's effective into the Hybrid Retirement Plan date for opt-in members was July 1, VRS non-hazardous duty covered Plan 1 members were allowed to make 2014 January 1 through April 30, 2014. an irrevocable decision to opt into the Hybrid Retirement Plan during a Non-Eligible Members special election window held January Ton-Englore Members 1 through April 30, 2014.
+Some employees are not eligible to 1 unougn April 30, 2014. participate in the Hybrid Retirement The Heiterich Deting and Dien?
+Plan.
+They include: The Hybrid Retirement Plan's effective date for eligible Plan 1 The Hybrid Retirement Plan's effective date for eligible Plan 2 • Town employees who are covered members who opted in was July 1, members who opted in was July 1, by enhanced benefits for hazardous 2014.
+2014. duty employees 2014.
+2014. and employees If eligible deferred members returned If eligible deferred members returned Those employees eligible for an to work during the election window, to work during the election window, optional retirement plan (ORP) must they were also eligible to opt into the they were also eligible to opt into the elect the ORP plan or the Hybrid Hybrid Retirement Plan.
 Hybrid Retirement Plan.
 Retirement Plan.
-If these members 5 have prior service under Plan 1 or Plan 2, they are not eligible to elect Members who were eligible for an Members who were eligible for an the Hybrid Retirement Plan and must optional retirement plan (ORP) and optional retirement plan (ORP) and select Plan 1 or Plan 2 (as applicable) had prior service under Plan 1 were have prior service under Plan 2 were or ORP. not eligible to elect the Hybrid not eligible to elect the Hybrid Retirement Plan and remain as Plan 1 Retirement Plan and remain as Plan 2 or ORP. or ORP.
-UI UKF.
-UI UIKE.
+If these members have prior service under Plan 1 or Plan 2, they are not eligible to elect Mombers who were aligible for an Mombars who were aligible for an the Hybrid Retirement Plan and must Members who were eligible for an optional retirement plan (ORP) and Members who were eligible for an optional retirement plan (ORP) and select Plan 1 or Plan 2 (as applicable) had prior service under Plan 1 were have prior service under Plan 2 were or ORP. not eligible to elect the Hybrid not eligible to elect the Hybrid Retirement Plan and remain as Plan 1 Retirement Plan and remain as Plan 2 or ORP. or ORP.